See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Posting of events that are not sponsored by the University or a recognized student organization may only be posted on public posting boards.
 Postings on other bulletin boards or areas designated for University events will be removed.
 Posting on bulletin boards or any other surface in the residence halls is subject to Residence Life approval.

-Smoking and the use of tobacco products is prohibited at all times in University owned, leased, or occupied facilities, on University owned, leased or occupied property, at events on University properties, or in University owned, leased or rented vehicles, except as set forth herein.
+Smoking and the use of tobacco and medical marijuana products is prohibited at all times in University owned, leased, or occupied facilities, on University owned, leased or occupied property, at events on University properties, or in University owned, leased or rented vehicles, except as set forth herein.

-Smoking and the use of tobacco products will be allowed only at a designated outdoor smoking area outside the Show Me Center and River Campus Cultural Arts Center for use during public events or performances.
+Smoking and the use of tobacco products will be allowed only at a designated outdoor smoking area outside the Show Me Center and River Campus Cultural Arts Center for use during public events or performances University-designated and approved academic research projects on hemp (marijuana which contains less than 0.3 percent of the THC compound) is permitted within parameters governed by Missouri Statutes and/or the U.S. Department of Agriculture.
+Such University-designated and approved academic research projects must abide by city ordinances.

 The University prohibits the sale, distribution, or free sampling of tobacco products on campus.
 Littering the campus with remains of tobacco products or any other disposable product is prohibited.